ml-research/rational_activations/README.md

     pip3 install wheel

-For CUDA 10.1, download the wheel corresponding to your python3 version in the _wheelhouse_ repo and install it with:
+For CUDA 10.1 (and thus 1.4.0>=torch>= 1.5.0), download the wheel corresponding to your python3 version in the _wheelhouse_ repo and install it with:

     pip3 install pau-0.0.16-101-cp{your_version}-manylinux2014_x86_64.whl